tellor-io/telliot-core/docs/index.md

 ## Overview

 Telliot is a Python framework for interacting with the decentralized TellorX network.
+This `telliot-core` package provides core functionality used by other Telliot subpackages and data feeds.

 With Telliot, you (or your smart contract) can:

 * Ask the TellorX Decentralized Oracle to answer a question (we call that *tipping*)